 ‘Scouting has given me a fantastic opportunity to do lots of activities and things that people who are not in Scouts don’t get to do.
 It’s about having fun with good friends.’

 Our Quintain Young Explorers group make up the fourth section of the Scouting family.
-We take young people in school year 10 to year 12.
+We take young people from ages 14 to 18.
 We meet every week and have an annual summer camp and usually one weekend camp.
-In the future we are also hoping to set up a Network Section for year 13 and above.
+In the future we are also hoping to set up a Network Section for ages above this.

 ‘To anyone who hasn’t tried Scouting before, I’d say come on up and have a go!’